 - Tie shoes and button and zip independently

 Kids’ thinking skills this year allow them to start exploring the world to find answers to their own questions.
 During first grade, most kids:

-Predict what comes next in a pattern, as well as recognize and create their own patterns
+- Predict what comes next in a pattern, and recognize and create their own patterns

-By the start of first grade, kids may use language in long and complicated sentences to tell about past, present, and future.
+By the start of first grade, kids may use language in long and complicated sentences to talk about the past, present, and future.
 But this year, they may start combining spoken language with reading and writing.
 First graders typically: